 No. Extraneous amounts for anything not specifically contributing to the permanent improvement of real property are not allowed in a lien claim.
 However, attorney’s fees are recoverable as costs in a lien foreclosure action (pursuant to F.S.
 713.29).
 Despite being statutorily available to the “prevailing party,” recent Florida cases shows that it is difficult to be certain as to whether you will or will not be awarded attorney fees.
 See: Florida Mechanics Lien Cases Award Attorney Fees To Prevailing Party Only Sometimes.

-Mechanic’s liens themselves have a hierarchy under Florida law.
-The priority of mechanic’s liens is by class as follows: 1) Liens of Laborers, 2) Liens of all other claimants other than the general contractor, 3) Liens of the general contractor.
+Florida mechanics liens have priority over encumbrances to the property that were not recorded prior to the mechanics lien attaching to the property.
+Any encumbrance that was properly recorded prior to the date that the mechanics lien attached to the property has priority over the subsequent mechanics lien.
+Mechanics liens themselves have a hierarchy under Florida law.
+The priority of mechanics liens is by class as follows: 1) Liens of laborers, 2) Liens of all other claimants other than the general contractor, 3) Liens of the general contractor.
 If the total amount available is less than required to pay all liens on the property, the liens are to be paid by class, either in full or pro rata, before any liens in a subsequent class are paid.

 No. Florida requires that the property be described sufficiently for identification.
 This does not require a legal property description.

 Yes.
 Florida law requires that a mechanics lien must be notarized to be valid.